KotlecikzZiemniaczkami/komunikator_1_2/README.md

 ![image](https://github.com/KotlecikzZiemniaczkami/komunikator_1_2/assets/127383477/8d1d334e-50fc-4e26-afeb-d245a94c3742)

 ## How to run this project
-This project is made for the Windows operating system and it should not work on any other.
+This project is made for the Windows operating system and it should not be run on any other.
 There is no version of this project in .exe on the internet at the moment when the file is being created, so here comes instructions how to compile it on Clion:
 1. Clone this project